AvinashKant/avinashkant.github.io/README.md

-I have more than 1 year IT industry experience as PHP & Python Developer and have knowledge of several frameworks like Danjo, Laraval,  and CodeIgniter, WordPress
+I have more than 2 year IT industry experience as Python and PHP Development.
+I have knowledge of several frameworks like Django, Laraval,Lumen, and CodeIgniter.
+I have a passion for computer applications and currently learning machine learning algorithm and technique.
+I am a conscientious person who works hard and pays attention to detail.
+I'm flexible, quick to pick up new skills and eager to learn from others.